ppy/osu-wiki/news/2025/2025-01-17-osumania-7k-world-cup-2025-qualifiers-recap.md

 With the introduction out of the way, let us get into the nitty-gritty of this year's Qualifier pool!
 Stay tuned, as later on we'll get to chat with several members from the mappooling team.

-If you're new to the series, fret not! ::SurfChu85::{ user=4469895 } and [yukina meng](https://osu.ppy.sh/users/9919550) got you covered with the mappool's basics.
+If you're new to the series, fret not! ::SurfChu85::{ user=4469895 } and ::yukina meng::{ user=9919550 } got you covered with the mappool's basics.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/wZdL4pTQA6A" frameborder="0" allowfullscreen></iframe>